quicwg/base-drafts/draft-ietf-quic-http.md

 : HTTP_NO_ERROR in {{http-error-codes}}.

 PROTOCOL_ERROR (0x1):
 : No single mapping.
-See new HTTP_MALFORMED_* error codes defined in
+See new HTTP_MALFORMED_FRAME error codes defined in
   {{http-error-codes}}.

 INTERNAL_ERROR (0x2):